Training structure

 Access conditions

-The Bachelor of Chemistry program is open in L2 to students from the PCSI portal or other portals, subject to prerequisites, to ensure a good success rate for these students pursuing studies in L2 Chemistry.
+The Bachelor of Chemistry degree is accessible in L2 to students from the PCSI portal or other portals, subject to prerequisites, in order to ensure that these students have a good success rate for further study in L2 Chemistry.